The Magi and the Christmas

 down and worshiped him.

-Notice that the passage says that Herod told them to go to Bethlehem.
+Bethlehem.
+It says that Herod told them to go to Bethlehem.
+Also notice that it

 stopped in Jerusalem to ask.
 Then after they left Herod "the star they had seen in the east went ahead of them until it stopped over the place where the child